 8. CO2 Extraction Has Low Throughput

 “Again, this argument goes back to low solvent power and long run times, but we just don’t see this bore out in real life,” Dr. Thompson says.
 “Three extraktLAB E-180 machines can process up to one ton of biomass per day with a small footprint of 26 square feet per machine.
-I don’t think anybody in the hemp or cannabis industry would say five tons a day in less than 4000 square feet is low throughput.”
+I don’t think anybody in the hemp industry would say five tons a day in less than 4000 square feet is low throughput.”

 “Throughput is important, but “throughput per what?” is the important question.
 For example, throughput per unit cost?
 Throughput per unit operating cost?
 Throughput per unit space?
 Or, throughput per unit facility cost?
 It’s very important to put throughput in context.”